manhtukhang/plymouth-theme-ubuntu/README.md

-plymouth-theme-ubuntu8
+plymouth-theme-ubuntu
 ======================

-A plymouth theme (boot progress) for ubuntu
+A plymouth theme (boot progress) for Ubuntu

 #Installation instructions
 ==========================